tobycollins/IPPE/README.md

  pose solutions and their respective reprojection errors.
 These are sorted so that the first one is the one with the lowest reprojection error.

 ### solveSquare
  solveSquare is used to solve the pose of a square object defined by its 4 corners.
 It is mainly used for getting the pose of square targets such as AR markers (e.g. it can be used with aruco markers).
 In this special case, solveSquare is faster than solveGeneric because we compute the object-to-image homography with an analytic expression (discussed in the IPPE paper).
-This makes it exceptionally fast.
+This makes it exceptionally fast because pose is solved *completely* analytically.

 The plane's 4 corners are defined as follows in object coordinates: